maziac/dezogif/documentation/Design.md

 Further AA:
 "Yes it is intended -- you will have to clear bits 2,3,4 in your nmi routine.
 You should preserve bit 7 which holds the esp/expbus in reset (many users use this to keep the esp module quiet when not in use).
 So in your nmi routine, read nexreg 0x02 to see what caused the nmi (if none of bits 2,3,4 are set then the cause is the physical button) and then clear nextreg 0x02 by writing either 128 or 0 depending on whether bit 7 was set or not.
 Another nmi cannot occur while the multiface is active so nothing will happen until after the RETN exit."

+AA is willing to make a change later (after 03.01.10) to allow UART as well as an NMI source.
+Then it would be possible to break the debugged program from vscode.
+But, I would have to leave the UART on one joyport (or use UART directly without joyport).
+If UART is connected to the joyport only normal joysticks would work, not MD.
+At the moment also MD works because I'm constantly switching the UART at the joyport.
+Obviously, this wouldn't work anymore.
+But OK, most people don't use MD anyway and it would still be possible by using the UART without joyports.

+## UART

+The TX UART uses a 64 byte buffer (vs 1 byte in 03.01.05).
+There are also some new registers and no need to use the KEMPSTON joystick port anymore.

 # TODO

+## Verdacht

+Habe den Verdacht, dass manchmal der NMI button zum Unterbrechen des laufenden Programms nicht functioniert.
+Auch wiederholt nicht.
 ## Stack corruption

 Check that there is no stack corruption for NMI.